Bloomberg believes he can be elected president despite age

-TORONTO (AP) — Former New York City Mayor Michael Bloomberg says if he decides to run for president he can still win despite being older.
+TORONTO (AP) — Former New York City Mayor Michael Bloomberg said Tuesday that if he decides to run for president he can still win despite being older.

-The 76-year-old billionaire said Tuesday there is a thought in America that if you are over 50, white and male you are never going to get elected, but he disagrees.
-He said in Toronto that people still want maturity, experience and accomplishment.
-He turns 77 next month.
+The 76-year-old billionaire said there is a thought in America that if you are over 50, white and male you are never going to get elected, but he disagrees.
+He said during a question and answer session at the University of Toronto that people still want maturity, experience and accomplishment.

-Bloomberg is weighing a 2020 Democratic presidential bid and weighing whether winning is possible.
-Former Vice President Joe Biden is 76 and is also thinking of running.
+“There is nothing wrong with people being young.
+But there is also nothing wrong with people being older,” said Bloomberg, who turns 77 next month.
+“Getting older is a process that I hope continues.”

-Bloomberg says priorities include climate change, education and public health.
-He is dead set against marijuana legalization.
-He says government shouldn’t be making something with serious health effects easier to get.
+Bloomberg is weighing a 2020 Democratic presidential bid and said he has to decide whether winning is possible.

 Most Read Nation & World Stories